 Additional UCR Resources

-The following are resources based on the up-coming version of the specification, which is being utilized by the pilot counties.
-The current XML schema document provided below contains all the validation criteria for each type of event reported per the specification.
+The XML schema document provided below contains all the validation criteria for each type of event reported per the specification.
 Please use the current version of the UCR02 schema to validate your XML reports.

 Also provided is a UCR Data Dictionary, which lists the required and optional data elements for each event type in chart format.